How To Find The Range Of A Data Set

 4. Calculate the Range:

 Finally, subtract the minimum value from the maximum value.
-This difference is the range of your dataset.
+In practice, this difference is the range of your dataset.
 In our example: Range = Maximum Value - Minimum Value = 20 - 5 = 15.

 Examples of Calculating the Range: